magidc/ideavim-anyobject/README.md

 ### Customization

-You can customize the default mappings by adding the following to your `.ideavimrc`:
+You can customize the default mappings by adding the following to your `.ideavimrc`.
+For example:

 ```vimscript
 " Use 'k' instead of 'o' for any bracket text object